osilander/203.311/Week10/Week10.md

 ```

 Go ahead and click on the multiqc report file (`.html`).
 (Open in your browser.)
 For each of the `.fastq` files we can see a summary of its statistics.
 Note that there is a clickable menu on the left, and a toolbox available on the right (click the "toolbox" tab).
 The toolbox allows you to do things like colour samples by group or hide specific samples.
 We will not worry about that.
-However, one important statistic we can see is that there a lot of sequence duplicates.
+However, one important statistic we can see is that there a lot of sequence duplicates. &#129300;

 We are not going to worry about the adaptor trimming step of QC, as *I have already done this for you*.
 However, under normal circumstances this could be fatal for your pipeline.

 ### Alignment
 The human genome is three billion base pairs long (the haploid version).
 Clearly we cannot take the reads from above and map them to this genome as you will not be able to handle this genome in the memory of your `RStudio` instance.
-Instead, then, I have extracted 500 Kbp from chromosome 22 (so, only 1 Mb in total), and we will deal only with this region.
+Instead, then, I have extracted 500 Kbp from chromosome 22, and we will deal only with this region.
 You can see this region [here - yes, clickme](https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr22%3A22500000%2D23000000&hgsid=1357628733_TbqBbiOKKUkY821r3FT7Pi0FieRA "It's the Santa Cruz genome browser!").

-The webpage you are on is the Santa Cruz Genome Browser, one of the primary repositories for reference genomes, with many of the genome features hand-annotated.
+The webpage you were just on (or are about to go on) is the Santa Cruz Genome Browser, one of the primary repositories for reference genomes, with many of the genome features hand-annotated.
 Here, you can see a region from human chromosome 22 (visible at the top of the screen, with the focal region in a red rectangle).
 In an extreme stroke of luck, this region also has genes in it.
 (Kidding, I made sure it did).
 These genes are visible as dark blue / purplish annotated elements, and are clickable if you'd like to see more details.

 The `.fasta` file of the extracted region from Chromosome 22 is [here](data/human-GRCh38-22sub.fasta).
 Go ahead and download it now (yes, `wget`).